royalapplications/docs/src/products/royalts/reference/connections/freerdp.md

 When enabled, Royal TS will send the smart card personal identification number (PIN) using the password field.

+#### Entra ID Authentication (Experimental)

+Uses an embedded Microsoft Entra sign-in flow equivalent to the **Use a web account to sign in to the remote computer** option in Microsoft Remote Desktop Connection.
+Enter the account's user principal name (UPN), such as `user@domain.com`, as the username.

+This option is required for Azure Virtual Desktop connections that authenticate through Microsoft Entra ID.
+Microsoft Edge WebView2 Runtime is required for the interactive sign-in.

+> [!Note]
+> Microsoft Entra ID authentication requires a host name rather than a literal IP address.
+It cannot be used through a Royal TS Secure Gateway tunnel.
+Conventional RPC or HTTP Remote Desktop Gateways and proxy servers must use separate credentials instead of reusing the remote computer credential.

 ### Connection

 #### Compression